bmesuere/PhD-thesis/chapter2.md

 As with the sunburst and treemap visualization, a tooltip with more information is shown when the user hovers over a node.
 Finally, a full-screen mode and the option to export the visualization as a PNG or SVG image were also added.

-#### API
+##### API

-<p class='aside todo'>The Unipept API and command line interface are discussed in more detail in chapter ###.</p>

-The web-based peptide analysis tools in Unipept are a great fit for exploring the biodiversity of a single sample.
+<span class='aside todo'>The Unipept API and command line interface are discussed in more detail in chapter ###.</span>The web-based peptide analysis tools in Unipept are a great fit for exploring the biodiversity of a single sample.
 However, using the website can be cumbersome when multiple datasets need to be analyzed.
 To address these issues, all of the peptide analysis functionality (except the visualizations) are also available as a web service.
 Using this Unipept API, a command line interface to Unipept was implemented in Ruby that allows batch analysis of samples and opens up new ways to include the Unipept functionality in a processing pipeline.

-#### Peptidome-based analysis
+##### Peptidome-based analysis
 The tryptic peptidome is the complete set of (tryptic) peptides encoded in the genome of an organism.
 Unipept now provides fast and flexible analysis tools for identifying the unique peptidome of a given taxon and for clustering whole-genomes based on their peptidome content.

 <p class='aside todo'>The unique peptide finder is discussed in more detail in chapter ###.</p>